valterekholm/UIScannerGuard/README.md

 This class is made to replace a Scanner instance in your command line interface, because there is a problem when using the scanner to read an int/long followed by reading a String.
-By using an instance of this class through yout project, you need not worry about the extra .nextLine();
+By using an instance of this class through your project, the aim is, you need not worry about the extra .nextLine();

 Usage: